minhquan-pro/minhquan-pro/README.md

-# Minh Quan - Frontend Developer Portfolio
+# Minh Quan - Full Stack Developer Portfolio

 Welcome to my professional portfolio!
-I'm a dedicated Frontend Developer with a passion for creating intuitive, responsive, and high-performance web applications.
+I'm a dedicated Full Stack Developer with a passion for creating intuitive, responsive, and high-performance web applications.

 ## 👨‍💻 About Me

-I'm a Frontend Developer committed to crafting elegant solutions to complex problems.
-With expertise in modern web technologies and a keen eye for user experience, I build scalable and maintainable web applications that make a difference.
+I'm a Full Stack Developer committed to crafting elegant solutions to complex problems.
+With expertise in modern web technologies spanning both frontend and backend, and a keen eye for user experience, I build scalable and maintainable web applications that make a difference.

 ## 🛠️ Technical Skills